dzezo/web-kb/BE/Kube.md

 ### Deployments

-In real world scenario we Deployment k8s object to create pods.
+In real world scenario we use **Deployment** k8s object to create pods.
 This object is intended to manage a set of pods.
 It can be one pod and as many as 100 pods.
 All those pods are identical in nature, they will all be running the same config and the same container inside them.

 Deployments job is to re-start pods that crash.
 One more neat thing that Deployment can do is change version of pods seamlessly, first by creating the same number of new version pods, then transfering management to them while sunseting old pods.